nodejs/node/doc/api/n-api.md

 being provided for diagnostic information exposed by the `async_hooks` API.
 - `[in] execute`: The native function which should be called to excute the logic asynchronously.
-The given function is called from a worker pool thread and executes in parallel with the main event loop thread.
+The given function is called from a worker pool thread and can execute in parallel with the main event loop thread.
 - `[in] complete`: The native function which will be called when the asynchronous logic is completed or is cancelled.
 The given function is called from the main event loop thread.